Nemsisss/Product-Assessment-LLM/README.md

 ## Input file requirements:
 * Must be CSV file containing one column named "Prompt"
 * Each prompt must start with a verb
-  - "Doessoftware" will be concatenated to the beginning of each prompt before being sent to the LLM, so structure each prompt in a way that when concatenated with "Doessoftware", the question will make sense.
+  - "Does software" will be concatenated to the beginning of each prompt before being sent to the LLM, so structure each prompt in a way that when concatenated with "Does software", the question will make sense.
   - The following is an example of an acceptable csv input file:
   ```
   Prompt